-The thing you always hear people say, network.
+The thing you always hear people say is network.
 I hate that word.
 As I’ve gotten older, I’ve refused to network but rather create friendships.
 I’ve realized how disingenuous the concept of networking really is.
 Both parties don’t value each other, they just need something from each other.

 That’s cool for doing strictly transactional business on occasions if that’s what you’re after.
 I believe friendships should be deeper and the best collaboration comes from those that have real relationships.
 Those I created friendships with were amazing people and we crafted our go-to-market strategy together.

 I just realized the train was moving and everybody makes mistakes but also has successes.
-I focused my energy into getting better with my art community and that naturally propelled itself.
+I focused my energy on getting better with my art community and that naturally propelled itself.
 Through that, I was able to contribute to the people around me and vice versa.
-It’s all giving and take.
+It’s all giving and taking.

 When did you think that you could make a career out of taking photos?